quananhle/Python/Software Engineering Practicing/Concepts/Recursion/Recursion II/Backtracking/77. Combinations/README.md

             # Base case: check if the combination is complete
             if len(combinations) == k:
                 res.append(combinations[:])

+            # Check if there are fewer numbers in the range than the vacant spots needed to fill up to kth length input
+            if (k - len(combinations)) > (n - start + 1):
+                return

             for i in range(start, n + 1):
                 # Add i to the current combinations